If you’ve visited Lakewood recently, you probably noticed crews at work removing tree remnants from our grounds.

 As with any forest, the trees at Lakewood are in a constant state of change.
 Storm damage, fires, disease and pests are all part of the natural cycle and rhythm of an urban forest.

-While we are sad to lose these trees, we are also optimistic about the opportunity to plant new and more diverse tree species at Lakewood.
+While we are very sad to lose these trees, we are also optimistic about the opportunity to plant new and more diverse tree species at Lakewood.
 As our climate changes and new tree diseases emerge or migrate here, our trees will continue to face new threats.
 Planting a biodiverse woodland is key to both a beautiful setting and a resilient landscape.

-Funding the Removal and Replacement
+Funding the Replacement

 What Can You Expect?